Bbran4/dungeon-lord/README.md

 * ✅ Multiple room types *(Trap rooms — both INSTANT and PROJECTILE/DoT variants — and Utility rooms are all implemented; see `TrapData`/`spike_corridor.tres`/`poison_arrow_corridor.tres` and `sanctuary_room.tres`)*
 * ✅ Room upgrades *(multi-tier chains work end-to-end — validated with a 3-tier Skeleton Den; `RoomUpgradeZone` now matches the exact upgrade resource rather than by room name, fixing a bug that would've misfired once a room had 2+ upgrade tiers)*
-* 🟡 Economy balancing *(the original blocker is gone — all five classes now have real kits — but the actual gold/cost number-tuning pass itself hasn't happened yet; carrying forward rather than blocking the milestone on it)*
+* 🟡 Economy balancing *(all five classes have real kits, a post-wave shop, and 5 passives now exist, giving the economy real levers to pull — but the actual gold/cost number-tuning pass itself still hasn't happened; carrying forward rather than blocking the milestone on it)*
-* ✅ Dungeon expansion (insert/remove rooms mid-run)
+* ✅ Dungeon expansion (insert/remove rooms mid-run, capped at 6 rooms)
-* ✅ Multiple waves *(outcome-driven tier progression with linear stat/gold scaling — see Wave Progression; no per-wave CONTENT variation yet, e.g. new room/monster pools unlocking at higher tiers)*
+* ✅ Multiple waves *(outcome-driven tier progression with linear stat/gold scaling, plus a 10-wave victory condition — see Wave Progression; no per-wave CONTENT variation yet, e.g. new room/monster pools unlocking at higher tiers)*

 ### Success Criteria

 * 🟡 Every wave offers meaningful spending decisions
 * 🟡 Different room combinations become viable

-*(Called complete per project decision — there's now genuine room/trap/utility variety, full class kits with distinct melee/ranged behavior, and outcome-driven difficulty scaling, which together clear the original bar for this milestone.
+*(Called complete per project decision — there's now genuine room/trap/utility variety, full class kits with distinct melee/ranged behavior, outcome-driven difficulty scaling, and a post-wave shop with passives, which together clear the original bar for this milestone.
 Both success criteria are marked 🟡 rather than ✅ in the spirit of staying honest: there are a handful of room types, not yet the deep build variety the vision calls for, and the economy still hasn't had a real tuning pass.
 That deeper variety is explicitly Milestone 3 (cards) and further room content territory.)*

 ---